 Geography Markup Language

-The following options apply to all imported tables.
+The following figure shows the options apply to all imported tables.

 Restore imported MySQL data in Excel Tables when:

 Showing the Add-In's sidebar: Deselected by default.

 The following figure shows the options that apply to all edit sessions.

 Edit Session Options:

 Preview MySQL table data before an Edit Data session is opened: Selected by default.

 Restore saved Edit sessions when opening an Excel workbook: Selected by default.

 Reuse Excel worksheets matching their names with the session table names: Selected by default.